riya-17/FaceRecognition/README.md

-# FaceRecognition
+# Face Recognizer
-Recognizes faces
+Face Recognizer is about Recognizing Faces of an Individual with the help of their facial features.
-This Repository is about Recognizing Faces from an inbuilt dataset or the dataset that you have created.
+It uses deep learning algorithms to compare a live capture or digital image with the stored faceprints(also known as datasets) to verify an identity.

 You need to install the following Libraries:
 * pip install keras